foopod/Enchiridion/The Enchiridion.md

 This however should be taken with a grain of salt, some Stoics take this idea too far, to the point where they believe that all negative emotions can only affect you in a negative way.
 Alarmingly this suggests that it is better to be devoid of negative emotions entirely, and while strong emotions that stem from grief definitely have negative effects, they can impact us positively as well.
 Not only are these feelings good for the healing process and creating closure, but it is also these experiences that fuel our compassion and ability to empathise with others.

-The modern stoic should seek to learn and understand more from their emotions, understand what stimulates them and how they react to them.
+Perhaps the modern stoic should seek to learn and understand more from their emotions, understand what stimulates them and how they react to them.
 We can't control situations that set us off, we can only control our reactions.

 #2
 Any goal is achievable if you put everything you have into it's attainment.